duggabe/gr-control/README.md

     `python3 -u WBFM_rcv.py`  for 3.8
     `python3 -u WBFM_stereo.py`  for 3.9
 4. A new window will open showing Volume and Squelch controls as well as a waterfall spectrum display.

+If you get lots of audio underruns (`aU`) on your terminal, refer to [Working with ALSA and Pulse Audio](https://wiki.gnuradio.org/index.php/ALSAPulseAudio).

 ### Transmitter